-This post is sponsored by Taylor & Colledge.
-As always, all opinions and thoughts are 100% my own.
+This post is sponsored by Smith Teamaker.
+As always, all thoughts and opinions are 100% my own.
 Thank you for supporting the brands that help make Browned Butter Blondie possible.

 Spring is finally here and I couldn’t be more excited about it!
 Springtime is by far my favorite time of year.
 Skies are blue, the sun is shining, flowers are blooming and the longer days give way to leisurely evenings outdoors.
 There’s so much to love about spring and all of the happy and well, springy, things that come with it.
 It’s also my favorite time of year to experiment with new flavors in the kitchen.
 Hello rhubarb….I’ve got big plans for you!